SEENEL IMAGING

 headset setup

-Thanks to the headset design, sensor placement (emitters/Receptors and EEG electrodes) can be set up to record the whole head, from the cognitive to the visual area.
+Thanks to the headset design, sensor placement (NIRS emitters/receptors and EEG electrodes) can be set up to record the whole head, from the cognitive to the visual area.

 Long recording